 Texas.
-Kay grew up in Longview, Springhill, and Winona,
+Kay grew up in Longview, Springhill, and Winona, Texas and graduated

-Winona High School in 1953.
-She attended East Texas State Teachers
+from Winona High School in 1953.
+She attended East

 Presbyterian Women were especially rewarding to her.
 Little did she

-be a bible study, board meeting, or any number of church
+a bible study, board meeting, or any number of church events/activities, Kay

-and that she set the example by living and breathing God’s purpose for
+set the example by living and breathing God’s purpose for the church.

-thirty years.
-In addition to her talents at the organ, Kay spent many
+addition to her talents at the organ, Kay spent many afternoons teaching piano

 to students after school.
 Her biggest joy was celebrating the efforts

-baker of goods.
-There’s no doubt that this part of her presence will
+There’s no doubt that this part of her presence will also be missed.

 She knew no strangers and she truly wanted the best for all people.

 be her brother or sister in Christ.
-She took all of us in hoping
+She took all of us in hoping that we would

 passing in April 2017.
 She rarely spoke a discouraging word to her

-Her boys are going to miss her, but they know that Kay is always
+Her boys are going to miss her, but they know that Kay is always with them, in

-his wife Kelly, several nieces and nephews and all her many dear
+several nieces and nephews and all her many dear friends.
+Kay’s husband,

 Jimmy Don Stuth, her two children Craig and Andrea, her mother and